 According to Rincon in a VBS Behind the Seams episode on Mexican Pointy Boots, the Tribal movement is by no means new.
 It first emerged in Mexico City around 2000/2001, and though it had a more indigenous, Aztec sound to it in the beginning, the movement developed a Tribal Guarachero split (which combined Colombian guacharacas with Cumbia) once it hit Monterrey.

-Many of the first people to flaunt this interesting footware were dance crews, such as Los Parranderos and the Barrio Apache Hyphy Crew.
-Rincon says he first noticed pointy boots at the Far West Rodeo Club in Dallas, and says that most of the pointy boot wearers hail from Texas and San Luis.
-Apparently there are more pointy boot wearers in the States than in Mexico proper.
+Many of the first people to flaunt this interesting footwear were dance crews, such as Los Parranderos and the Barrio Apache Hyphy Crew.
+Rincon says he first noticed pointy boots at the Far West Rodeo Club in Dallas and says that most of the pointy boot wearers hail from Texas and San Luis.
+Apparently, there are more pointy boot wearers in the States than in Mexico proper.

 What makes the pointy boot trend interesting is how it, like any good trend, applies new materials and technology to a timeless cycle.

 Mexican boots have always been about being fun, dressy shoes.
-That these are extra pointy should not come as a surprise- extra pointyness only adds extra flare to something that is worn for flare in the first place.
+That these are extra pointy should not come as a surprise: extra pointiness only adds extra flair to something that is worn for flare in the first place.

-Just as alligator skin said a lot about status a while ago, Coach fabric, or Playboy logos, say something about status today.
+Alligator skin said a lot about status a while ago, sending out similar status messages that Coach fabric or Playboy logos say today.
 Hence the integration of these elements into modern Mexican boots- pointy or otherwise.

 A second noteworthy aspect of the Mexican pointy boot trend involves modding and technology.
 Many of the guys wearing these boots modded them themselves.
 Some have integrated fun elements like LEDs and the like.
 This idea of customizing and modding clothing brings the pointy boots trend in line with interesting DIY and crafting trends taking place across the globe.